What is atypical Haemolytic Uraemic Syndrome (aHUS)?

 Atypical Haemolytic Uraemic Syndrome (aHUS) is an extremely rare kidney condition.

-Atypical – it’s a rare form of the disease
+Atypical - a rare form of the disease

 What are the signs and symptoms of aHUS?

-The first sign of aHUS is usually increasing tiredness and generally feeling unwell, like a bug that won’t go away.
-Other symptoms may include:
+The first sign of aHUS is usually feeling generally unwell, like you have picked up a bug or a virus that doesn’t seem to be getting better.

 - headache